rthalley/dnspython/doc/async-resolver-class.rst

 The dns.asyncresolver.Resolver Class
 ------------------------------------

-The async resolver is a subclass of ``dns.resolver.Resolver`` and has the same attributes.
+The async resolver is a subclass of :py:class:`dns.resolver.Resolver` and has the same attributes.
 The methods are similar, but I/O methods like ``resolve()`` are asynchronous.